alan-turing-institute/hub23-deploy/docs/changing-logo.md

 #### 4. Upgrade the BinderHub deployment and visit the Binder page!

 Upgrade the Chart with the following command.
+The most recent commit-hash used should be logged in the Changelog section of the root README.

 ```
 helm upgrade hub23 jupyterhub/binderhub --version=0.2.0-<commit-hash> -f .secret/secret.yaml -f .secret/config.yaml